snltd/wavefront-sdk/README.md

 ```

 Alternatively, pass `false` as the second argument to `Write#write`.
-(This is the legacy method, kept in for backward compatability.)
+(This is the legacy method, kept in for backward compatibility.)

 ```ruby
 wf = Wavefront::Write.new(Wavefront::Credentials.new.proxy)